bootdotdev/blog/content/golang/replace-strings-golang.md

 ## Example #1 - Replacing delimiters

-Let's say you have some comma-separated-values, CSVs.
+Let's say you have some comma-separated values, CSVs.
 Perhaps you want to separate each word with a _space_ instead of a _comma_.
 This can be useful if you need to make your delimiters consistent so you can later [split the string into a slice](/golang/split-strings-golang/).

 ```go
 package main